-(If you think you might enjoy reading about the research findings that support Pathfinding, then definitely check out my short, but easy-to-read book STOP!)
+(If you think you might enjoy reading about my research findings on the non-conscious mind, then definitely check out my short, but easy-to-read book STOP!)

 Pathfinding: The Technique

-Pathfinding is nothing more than a formalized way of restoring the natural communication between you, your brain, and your non-conscious mind in areas where the brain's culturally instilled beliefs hamper that communication.
+Pathfinding is nothing more than a formalized way of restoring the natural communication between you, your brain (Pilot), and your non-conscious mind (Pathfinder) in areas where the brain's culturally instilled beliefs hamper that communication.

-The purpose of doing this is not simply to more effectively solve problems and achieve goals, but to also do so in a way that “maximizes fulfillment.”
+The purpose of doing Pathfinding is not simply to more effectively solve problems and achieve goals, but to also do so in a way that “maximizes fulfillment.”

 This works best for you, for other stakeholders, and for the greater community.
 It also happens to be (research suggests) the natural predisposition of your non-conscious mind.

-You can also initiate a Pathfinding session when you find yourself in a less-than-fulfilling situation, facing a tough problem, or wondering how best to achieve a goal.
+You can initiate a Pathfinding session in real time when you find yourself in a less-than-fulfilling situation, facing a tough problem, or wondering how best to achieve a goal.

-It may be an impulse for you to take some practical action (like, “Phone him/her and ask”), or an inspiration.
+It may be an impulse for you to take some practical action (like, “Phone this person and ask...”), or an inspiration.